Stugeb/BTE-Tools-Plugin/README.md

 ## General Information
   **[GITHUB_WIKI](https://github.com/Stugeb/BTE-Tools-Plugin/wiki)**

-  BTE-Tools is a plugin which is for building for [Build The Earth](https://buildtheearth.net/) and is avaible for Spigot 1.12.2 and needs [Worldedit](https://dev.bukkit.org/projects/worldedit) installed.
+  BTE-Tools is a plugin which is for building for [Build The Earth](https://buildtheearth.net/) is avaible for Spigot 1.12.2 and needs [Worldedit](https://dev.bukkit.org/projects/worldedit) installed.
+This plugin contains features /terraform, /roof, /area and elytrafix.
 For some commands you need to put a folder with schems in the server directory.

   [More infos](https://github.com/Stugeb/BTE-Tools-Plugin/wiki/Installation)
 ## Installation